-Cyclists who use their bicycle for utilitarian trips (ones other than recreation) may find that on-street facilities are the most functional facilities for bicycle transportation.
+Experienced cyclists may find that on-street facilities are the most functional facilities for bicycle transportation, whether for utility or recreation.
 This could be attributed to the more direct connections that streets can provide, as well as fewer conflicts between user types.
 Advanced cyclists have stated their preference for marked on-street bicycle lanes in numerous national surveys.